 - Just add your height and select 'calculate'.

-- The calculator will give you your recomened frame size in GREEN.
+- The calculator will give you your recommended frame size in GREEN.

-- If you are between sizes, the caluclator will also show you the bigger or smaller frame size by percentage.
-If you are more than 20% either side, it's worth trying the other size too.
+- If you are between sizes, the calculator will also show you the bigger or smaller frame size by percentage.
+(If you are more than 20% on either side, it's worth trying the other size too.)

 NOTE: Our mountain bike frame size calculator has been designed to make frame size selection as easy as possible, but it's only an estimate (as there are many factors to consider).
 We have chosen to do our mountain bike frame size calculator by riders height, due to the fact the majority of people have an average limb proportion in relation to their height.
 However, some people may have longer or shorter than average limbs which can affect frame size selection.
 It's also worth noting that mountain bike frame sizing varies considerably between brands, and types of mountain bikes.

 Unless a mountain bike frame has been custom-made for you personally, there is always likely to be a slight compromise.
 Manufacturers select their frame size categories and make frames for average-sized people which fit into this predefined criteria.
-As people come in almost every different shape and size imaginable it's almost impossible for manufactures to produce the perfect frame size for everyone.
-However, you can adjust the bike's components to help fit your body type better if the frame size is not perfect, things like; stem length, handlebar width, crank length, and saddle position.
+As people come in almost every different shape and size imaginable it's almost impossible for manufacturers to produce the perfect frame size for everyone.
+However, you can replace or adjust the bike's components to help tune your bike for the perfect fit.
+You can adjust things like; stem length, handlebar width, crank length, and saddle height/position.